nestordemeure/nestordemeure.github.io/content/cooking/sweet/chocolate_mousse.md

 * 35 grams of chocolate[^2]

 [^1]: Don't despair if you have some full eggs, you will be able to use the egg yolks later in the recipe.
-[^2]: This is the only source of sugar for the dessert so I recommend aiming for slightly sweeter than your sweet spot.
-I like to go with 70% cacao.
+[^2]: This is the only source of sugar and flavor for the dessert so I recommend aiming for slightly sweeter than your sweet spot (I like to go with 65% cacao) and using a *bar* of good quality cooking chocolate (chocolate chips tend to have a slight aftertaste that would degrade the result).

 ## Preparation:

 * beat your egg whites into a nice firm foam
-* melt the chocolate (it is okay to leave some chunks in the melted chocolate, they will add heterogeneity to the result)
+* [melt the chocolate](/cooking/technique/melting_chocolate) (it is okay to leave some chunks in the melted chocolate, they will add heterogeneity to the result)
 * optionally, if you have egg yolks, add them to the melted chocolate and mix until homogeneous (be careful not to cook them in the hot chocolate)
-* fold the melted chocolate into the egg whites
+* fold ([or beat](https://youtu.be/HsMzE2MwN8o)) the melted chocolate into the egg whites
 * pour into one glass, mug, or bowl per portion
 * store in the fridge for *at least 5 hours* (you can wait a full night if you want to be sure)
 * eat cold (you can shave some chocolate on top if you want to make it look fancy)